 And since the returns process is so simple, this doesn’t feel like a big deal to me.

 It does end up being more expensive than straight-up thrift store shopping, but it’s also a lot more convenient.

 Goody Boxes: No. Rescue Boxes: Yes.

 2023 update: Goody Boxes are no longer offered at ThredUp.
 But if you want some fashion adventures, you can order a Rescue Box.
 There are lots of different options (clothes, handbags, accessories) and it IS an adventure when you order one.

 I know because…I tried it!!

 And here are the losers, which are significantly more entertaining.

 If you’d like to try ThredUp, open an account through this link and you’ll get a $10 credit toward your first purchase.

-I’m not sure if you can use the $10 toward a Goody Box or not…you’ll have to let me know.
+I’m not sure if you can use the $10 toward a Rescue Box.
 But you can definitely use it toward any of the thousands of items on ThredUp’s site.
 So much to choose from!

 P.S.
 Thanks to Sonia for taking most of these photos.
 And to Zoe for manning the camera a bit too.